truist/reveal.js/slides/electricity-house/electricity.md

 * Flowing electricity generates heat
     * Much like friction - more electricity, smaller wires, more heat
-    * An AA battery with a paperclip can seriously burn you
+    * An AA battery with a paperclip can cause intense burns
 * The big risk is fire
     * But burning your lungs is bad, too!
 * Slower consequences
     * There's time to react, if you're nearby when it happens
-    * But the consequences might come well after the cause
+    * But the consequences might be delayed!

 ## Danger: water